ChrisDeFreitas/Electron-FolderView/readme.md

 - when a video finishes, the next unplayed video is played in the tile
 - Alt+T or main menu/Layout/Video Wall to activate
 - ESC will toggle the VideoWall settings dialog
-- settings: order/shuffle, grid width/height, play (videos in all tiles), reset app
+- settings: order/shuffle, grid width/height, play (videos in all tiles), scroll videos, reset app
 - video tile context menu: copy, delete, move, play next/last, fullscreen
+- when scrolling videos, videos are always displayed in sort order

 ## ToDo/Issues
 - leave personal settings in config as example of how to use application